rangari-rani/cdac-projects-fullstack/Food-Fusion-mern/README.md

 ## 📬 Contact

-Built during my post-CDAC full-stack practice phase (2024).
+Built as part of my full-stack learning journey after completing CDAC (2023).
 📫 Connect with me on [LinkedIn – Rani Rangari](https://www.linkedin.com/in/rani-rangari/)
 ⭐ If you found this project helpful or insightful, feel free to leave a ⭐!